luisgizirian/augmented-driving/README.md

 We want to show what an automated driving computer sees at any time and how it reacts.
 This understanding will bridge the gap between delegating man-to-machine driving task, accelerating adoption of self driving technologies.

 ### Intended Objectives
-* Improve driving experience by reducing stress and focusing easily on the task
+* Improve driving experience by organizing information overload whilie focusing easily on the task
 * Facilitate and fasten self driving adoption by building trust
 * Use existing car park for rapid market reach out